nyreehinton/content-ops-starter/content/pages/Exclusive-Tesla-Report.md

           to AccelerateWarranty Expiration
         subtitle: $ 88 – $ 176
         text: >
+          # Patent US8054038B2: The Odometer is an Estimation, and Nothing More

           Tesla’s system for calculating the distance already traveled is heavily reliant on predictive algorithms and sensor data, which do not follow traditional odometer mechanisms.
 Tesla vehicles use a